Rivers-Project-2018/Sophie-River-Thames/README.md

   <img src="https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/FinHydWin2.png" width="425" />
   </p>

 > **Figure 6:** each illustrate the River Thames response to heavy rainfall [6, p.2].
 These will be helpful when discussing the opening the flood gates proposed in the River Thames Scheme.
+The code for these graphs are listed as Hydrograph_1.R and Hydrograph_2.R respectively.
+It seems that the River Thames responds to heavy rainfall within 2-10 days.

 ## 3. Mitigation projects

+There are two planned projects:

+1) the River Thames Scheme; and,
+2) the River Basin Management Plan.

-### River Thames Scheme
+### 3.1 River Thames Scheme

 The scheme is a mitigation project concerning the construction of multiple, gated flood channels [10, p.3].
 The gates remain closed until a threat of flooding arises; additionally, the channels will constantly be 7/8 full until the gates are opened [11, p.16].